Virginia Range Fertility Control

 Fertility Control: A Humane Solution for Wild Horse Management

 The program delivers PZP birth control, a non-hormonal immunocontraceptive vaccine, to wild mares via remote darting.
 The vaccine is documented by 30 years of science to be safe and 97% effective in preventing pregnancy without impacting the mustangs’ natural behaviors.
-The program’s cornerstone is an online database that includes 3,000 horses individually identified by color, markings, social affiliation and darting history (for mares).
+The program’s cornerstone is an online database that includes 3,000 horses individually identified by color, markings, social affiliation, and darting history (for mares).

-The goal for the PZP program is to reduce the population growth rates of the wild horses on the Virginia Range, thereby decreasing the number of horses who will be subject to inhumane roundups/removals and possible slaughter; improving the health of the horses, especially the mares; reducing public safety concerns, such as horse-vehicle collision; and relieving grazing pressures on their habitat and improving its ecology.
+The goal of the PZP program is to reduce the population growth rates of the wild horses on the Virginia Range, thereby decreasing the number of horses who will be subject to inhumane roundups/removals and possible slaughter; improving the health of the horses, especially the mares; reducing public safety concerns, such as horse-vehicle collision; and relieving grazing pressures on their habitat and improving its ecology.

 Here's how it works.